+Figure 1.
 Steelmaking is often hot, tough work, as the faces of these Japanese steelworks show.
-In the 19th century men whose job t was to tap or release the molten steel from the furnaces had no protective clothing, and the intense heat could kill them.
+In the nineteenth century men whose job it was to tap or release the molten steel from the furnaces had no protective clothing, and the intense heat could kill them.
 Today automatic controls protect workers.

 Steel is an alloy of iron and carbon and, in some cases, other elements as well, such as manganese, chromium, titanium, and silicon.
 The addition of carbon in amounts that vary from 0.002% to 2.1% results in alloys that are harder and stronger (have a higher tensile strength) than iron.
 Steels that contain only carbon in addition to iron are called carbon steels; those that contain other elements as well as known as alloy steels – low-alloy steels if they have less than 5% of the alloying metal, high-alloy steels if more than 5%.
-Alloy steels, such as stainless steel, are used for certain applications because of their special properties.
+Alloy steels, such as stainless steel, (a corrosion-resistant steel containing more than 10% chromium, little carbon, and often nickel) are used for certain applications because of their special properties.
 Steel production is now one of the chief world industries, being basic to all industrial economies.
 Steel's many uses include car manufacture, shipbuilding, skyscraper frames, reinforced concrete, and machinery.